Minimal Hamiltonian deformations as bulk probes of effective non-Hermiticity in Dirac materials: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Bitan Roy for the critical reading of the manuscript.
 This work was supported by Fondecyt (Chile) Grant No.~1230933 (V.J.).
-J.P.E. acknowledges support from Agencia Nacional de Investigación y Desarrollo (ANID) – Scholarship Program through the Doctorado Nacional Grant No. 2024-21240412.
+J.P.E. acknowledges support from Agencia Nacional de Investigaci\'on y Desarrollo (ANID), Doctorado Nacional, 2024-21240412. \\